Rationale

 Non-Cash Benefits collected at project start and project exit are to reflect the information as of the date of project start and the date of project exit.
 'Information Date' for those records must reflect the date of project start and the date of project exit, respectively.

-To collect benefits information, projects are expected to ask clients whether they receive benefits from each of the sources listed (either on paper or through client interview) rather than asking them to state the sources of non-cash benefits they receive.
+To collect benefits information, projects are expected to ask clients about each of the benefits sources listed to confirm or negate whether the benefit is received (either on paper or through client interview) rather than generally asking what benefits are being received.
 Clients are not required to provide documentation of benefits.
 Requiring documentation of benefits when it is not a funder's requirement unnecessarily slows down the process for assisting people to exit homelessness.

 Benefits data should be recorded only for benefits that are current as of the 'Information Date' (i.e. have not been terminated).
 Clients may identify multiple sources of non-cash benefits.